Who we are

-We may also transfer your information to third parties providing us with support and administrative services in connection with the legitimate business purposes associated with the operating of a law firm.
+We may also transfer your information to third parties providing us with support and administrative or funding services in connection with the legitimate business purposes associated with the operating of a law firm.

 If after providing us with your personal information it becomes apparent we are unable to offer our service to you, we may, with your consent, pass your details to another legal services provider who may be able to assist you.

 We may amend this policy at any time by either notifying you or posting a revised version on our website.

 If we make a change to this policy, we will take your continued use of our services after that date as your acceptance of the change.